fuzzy-wuzzy-baf/TelegramFilesSender/README.md

 Add the chat ID and bot token to the config.json file.

 # Used libraries
-import customtkinter
+- customtkinter
-from tkinter import filedialog from tkinter.messagebox import showwarning, showinfo import requests import json
+- tkinter
+- requests
+- json